 If you have installed a CD-ROM drive or DVD-ROM drive, you can connect the drive audio cable to the onboard sound system.
-On the mainboard, locate the two 4-pin connectors CD1 and CD2.
+On the mainboard, locate the two 4-pin connectors CD_IN1 and CD_IN2.
 There are two kinds of connector because different brands of CD-ROM drive have different kinds of audio cable connectors.
 Connect the cable to the appropriate connector.
+If you have installed a secondary CD-ROM drive or DVD-ROM drive, you can connect the drive audio cable to the onboard sound system.
+On the mainboard, locate the 4-pin Aux-In header AUX1, connect the cable to the connector.